 Will our wedding ceremony legally binding?

 Currently in England humanist wedding ceremonies are not legally binding, but we’re working on it!
-They have just been made legal in Jersey and Northern Ireland, and I’m happy to travel if you are.
+They have recently been made legal in Jersey and Northern Ireland, and I’m happy to travel if you are.

 Can we appoint ‘god parents’ at our naming ceremony?

-We like to call them Guide Parents, or Supporting Adults but the principles are just the same – except your Guide Parents will make promises that mean something to your family rather than religious commitments as you would at a christening.
+We like to call them Guide Parents or Supporting Adults but the principles are just the same – except your Guide Parents will make promises that mean something to your family rather than religious commitments as you would at a christening.

-Can we create our own ceremony?
+Can we create our own wedding ceremony?

 Absolutely, I can give as much guidance as you like and between us we can create the perfect ceremony.
 If you would prefer me to offer a range of options for vows, poems, music and promises for naming ceremonies I am more than happy to do this for you.